 Looking For A Strain Finder?
 Here’s Why Jointly Is Better Than A Strain Finder

-Open your favorite weed strain finder (or enter any cannabis dispensary) and you will find a product menu with a list of strains as well various types of cannabis products that are classified as Indica, Sativa, or Hybrid.
+Open your favorite online strain finder (or enter any cannabis dispensary) and you will find a product menu with a list of strains as well various types of cannabis products that are classified as Indica, Sativa, or Hybrid.

 Many people have a favorite cannabis strain, for example Blue Dream or OG Kush, and wonder why they cannot record their use of this strain on the Jointly app.
 In reality, Jointly users can track their use of a specific strain, but they have to specify which cannabis brand produced the strain.
 There is a good reason for this specificity, as it allows Jointly users to gain much more meaningful data than a traditional “strain finder” provides.

 What Are Marijuana Strains?

 In 2019, a database of cannabis strains called Seedfinder listed 14,348 strains of weed.
 Marijuana strains are thought to be genetically distinct varieties of cannabis, defined by properties such as “psychoactive and medicinal effects, appearance, yield, taste, and odor.”
 However, in reality the term “strain” refers to “slight phenotypic differences and branding rather than distinct genotypic compositions.”

 From a scientific perspective, the term “strains” is a misnomer because scientists only apply the term strains to bacteria and viruses.
 A more accurate term would be cultivars, which is a taxonomic rank for plants.
 However, few cannabis strains have met the requirements for cultivar recognition.

 Traditionally, new strains are created by breeding a male and a female cannabis plant.
 However, in the unregulated cannabis industry of today, many supposedly distinct strains are actually clones, making them genetically identical to one another.